 Google Tag Manager allows you to add multiple tracking codes to your site through one straightforward interface, saving time and simplifying deployment.
 Whether adding a global code or a single conversion event, you can set up a complete configuration to track most standard website actions.

-In this article, we’ll cover setting up Bing’s Universal Event Tracking (UET) tag through Google Tag Manager (GTM).
-As you may know, the UET tag allows you to both track conversions and set up remarketing audiences through Bing Ads.
+In this article, we’ll cover setting up Microsoft Advertising’s Universal Event Tracking (UET) tag through Google Tag Manager (GTM).
+As you may know, the UET tag allows you to both track conversions and set up remarketing audiences through Microsoft Advertising.

 Setting Up the UET Tag

 First, you’ll need to set up your UET tag, if you haven’t done so yet.
-Within your Bing Ads account, go to UET Tags under Conversion Tracking on the lefthand menu.
+Within your Microsoft Advertising account, go to UET Tags under Conversion Tracking on the lefthand menu.
 From here, click the Create UET Tag button.

 Next, you’ll be prompted to add a name and optional description for your tag.
 You’ll likely want to give it a name corresponding to your brand name and/or website.
 If you’re planning to create multiple tags for multiple sites, you’ll want to delineate those within names.